RoopuCloud/alibaba-cloud-templates/README.md

-# Roopu Cloud - The leader in Alibaba Cloud Certification Training & Consulting
+# Alibaba Cloud Terraform templates

 In this repository you will find terraform templates for creating resources in the Alibaba Cloud platform.